Ronaldo (Brazilian footballer): 2009–2010: Paulistão and Copa do Brasil

 Ronaldo trained with Rio de Janeiro based Brazilian club Flamengo during his recovery from knee surgery, and the club's board of directors said that the doors were open for him to join.
 On 9 December, however, Ronaldo signed a one-year deal with Flamengo's league rival Corinthians.
 The announcement received much publicity in the Brazilian press about his choice of Corinthians over Flamengo, since Ronaldo publicly declared himself a Flamengo fan.
 Rio-based sports newspaper Lance! called Ronaldo a "phenomenal traitor", and some angry fans burned Ronaldo shirts outside the Flamengo headquarters.
 Ronaldo responded that playing for Corinthians was the only option open to him.
 "I understand perfectly, I'm openly a Flamengo fan.
 But I was training with Flamengo for four months and didn't receive any offer.
 Corinthians made an offer that will let me continue my career."

 Ronaldo played his first match for Corinthians on 4 March 2009, a Copa do Brasil match against Itumbiara at Estádio Juscelino Kubitschek, in which he came as a substitute for Jorge Henrique.
 Ronaldo scored his first goal for Corinthians on 8 March 2009 in a Campeonato Paulista match against Palmeiras.
 Scoring eight goals in nine matches, his form led to calls for his return to the Brazil national team – nearly 70% of respondents in a poll for the O Globo newspaper voted that he should be reinstated, with the country's president Lula also calling for his immediate return.
 He scored twice in a 3–1 win against local rivals Santos in the first leg of the state championship final, with Santos idol Pelé looking on from the stands.
 His second goal, a chip over the Santos goalkeeper from 30 yards out, sent the Corinthians fans into hysteria.
-Ultimately, he helped Corinthians win the Campeonato Paulista with 10 goals in 14 games.
+Ultimately, he helped Corinthians win the Campeonato Paulista with ten goals in 14 games.

 Ronaldo scored in Corinthians 4–2 aggregate defeat of Internacional in the final of the 2009 Copa do Brasil, helping the club win the trophy for the third time (the second of his career), thus earning a spot in the Copa Libertadores 2010.
-Following an injury lay off he returned on 20 September in a match against Goiás, and a week later scored for Corinthians in a draw against São Paulo FC.
-He finished the Brazilian Serie A 2009 with 12 goals in 20 matches.
+Following an injury lay off he returned on 20 September in a match against Goiás, and a week later scored for Corinthians in a draw against São Paulo.
+He finished the 2009 Campeonato Brasileiro Série A with 12 goals in 20 matches.